CoNET-project/seguro-platform/README.md

    are: `https://github.com/CoNET-project/seguro-worker-lib.git`
    and `https://github.com/CoNET-project/seguro-gateway.git`

+2. install dependencies by using `yarn` in both two projects.

 3. go to the `seguro-worker-lib` and `seguro-gateway` folder, and run `npm link` to link the two folder in the global of your environment